gruntjs/grunt-docs/Installing-grunt.md

 1. The npm module `grunt` should be installed locally to your project.
 It contains the code and logic for running tasks, loading plugins, etc.
 1. The npm module `grunt-cli` should be installed globally.
 It puts the `grunt` command in your PATH so you can execute it anywhere.
 By itself, it doesn't do anything; its job is to load and run the grunt that has been installed locally to your project, regardless of its version.

-It is preferable to specify grunt and grunt plugins as [devDependencies](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html) and instruct users to do `npm install` than to have users install grunt and grunt plugins manually.
-Utilizing `package.json` makes the task of installing grunt (and any other dev dependencies) much easier and less error-prone.
+Grunt and grunt plugins should be defined as [devDependencies](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html).
+Using a `package.json` file will allow you to install all of your project's dependencies with a single command: `npm install`.

 ## Installing grunt / grunt plugins
 As the "Installing grunt and grunt plugins" section of the [[Getting Started]] guide explains, run `npm install grunt --save-dev` and npm will install the latest official version of grunt in your project folder, adding it to your `package.json` devDependencies.